listen and see

 PRINCIPLES

-• Context changes content
+• Context shapes content

 • Everything is connected—wine, food, music, one thread